 Create an action plan

 If you’re someone who’s used to feeling less happy and energized during the fall and winter months or someone who knows they’ve experienced SAD in the past, you’ll likely know what to expect.
 You may also, however, experience anticipatory anxiety or moodiness knowing what is to come.
 “Use this time to reach out to your support network, identify strategies that have worked before and get your action plan in place,” says Dr. Machin.
 “Reach out to those that care about you and share what you might be experiencing.”
-Want some tips on how to be a better friend?
-No problem.
 She adds that even once the winter months have started, it is not too late.

 Talk it out

 If you know you are prone to experiencing significant symptoms of SAD, Dr. Machin suggests connecting with a mental health practitioner prior to the onset of the winter months.
-Here are nine other signs that you might benefit from talk therapy.
 Even if you wait until the winter months, it’s not too late.
 “Talk to your insurance company, locate a provider in-network and schedule an appointment,” she says.
 “Your mental health provider can be an important source of support, and help you in other ways, such as identifying your unique strategies that can be helpful in countering the effects of SAD.”
 Learn why cognitive behavioral therapy is such an effective way to treat SAD.

 Stay connected to others